Aiven-Open/klaw-docs/docs/docs/Concepts/promotion.md

 -   This adds an extra layer of security, avoiding the risk of manually duplicating entries across environments.
--   The requests are properly reviewed and verified by another pair of eyes, maintaining sanity of the application.
+-   The requests are properly reviewed and verified by another pair of eyes, maintaining the sanity of the application.
 -   Information is audited.
-Who is raising the request, when it has been created, and who approved and when.
-Helps in identifying problems during unexpected behaviour of system.
+Who is raising the request, when it has been created, and who approved it and when.
+Helps in identifying problems during unexpected behavior of the system.
--   By maintaining a history of applied changes, easy track back on the evolution of a configuration.
+-   By maintaining a history of applied changes, easy to track back on the evolution of a configuration.
 -   Preloading requests with the advanced configuration of the lower environment to help ensure developers don't miss any important configuration.

-The resource owners administer promotion of resources, and each team can promote a topic, schema or connector from one environment to the next.
+The resource owners administer the promotion of resources, and each team can promote a topic, schema, or connector from one environment to the next.

 ## Configure environment promotion